Accessibility statement for the Tackling Loneliness Hub

 - If you are using assistive technologies, there is a hidden input field that is not flagged as empty in the ‘Invite’ Section of the ‘Create a Group’ option in Groups.

-- Some links and elements on the activity feed do not have text that describes the purpose of the link.
+- Some links and elements shared by members do not have text that describes the purpose of the link.

 - Your profile information is presented in a layout table that some screen readers may interpret them as a data tables, and announce column and row numbers.